 Caroline: It’s all about your employer identity, the unique selling points and brand personality.
-Often applied in terms of talent management, it’s relevant to both employees and prospective employees.
+Often applied in terms of talent attraction, retention and management, it’s relevant to both employees and prospective employees.
 It may not be exactly the same as the external brand (in the marketing sense) but it most certainly needs to be aligned to it!

 Recruitment and on-boarding are pivotal programmes for embedding your employer brand.
 It ensures there is no gap between employee expectations and the reality of working for a company.